HomeMy WebLinkAbout1938-12-19 72 �

 renewal of the liquor license of Max Berman based on the

-complaint of James Phillips and found as follows:
+complaint of James Phillips and found as follows

-Mr. Phillipst unquestioned worthiness and desire
+Mr. Phillips ' unquestioned worthiness and desire

 for a liquor license can have no bearing on this question.